MohamedDiopGit/MohamedDiopGit/README.md

-- 👋 Hi, I’m @MohamedDiopGit
+👋 Hi, I’m @MohamedDiopGit
-- 👀 I’m interested in Computer Science and everything in Tech
+👀 I’m interested in Computer Science and everything in Tech 🌱 I’m currently working on many projects (Unity, AI Deep Learning, Websites,...)

-- 🌱 I’m currently working on many projects (Deep Learning, Websites,...)
+Check my LinkedIn if you want to contact me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mohamed-diop-info/)
 <!---
 MohamedDiopGit/MohamedDiopGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.